-The ideal candidate will have strong networking and communications skills, interest in Iowa’s multi-use trail system, and political or environmental policy; possesses the ability to work independently; acts with high integrity and professionalism; is detail oriented; is able to adapt to a rapidly changing environment and is willing to work nights, weekends on occasion.
+The ideal candidate will have strong networking and communications skills, interest in Iowa’s natural resources, sustainable agriculture, multi-use trail system and political or environmental policy; possesses the ability to work independently; acts with high integrity and professionalism; is detail-oriented; able to adapt to a rapidly changing environment and willing to work nights and weekends on occasion.

-To apply: Deadline- June 1, 2019
+To apply: Deadline- June 15, 2021

-Please send cover letter and resume to Kari Walker, INHF administration director, at email@example.com
+Please send cover letter and resume to Administration Director Kari Walker (she/her) at email@example.com